LeGi0N09/Fooddy/README.md

      define('DB_PASS', 'your_database_password');
      ```

-4. Start a local PHP server:
+4. **Start a local PHP server**:

-   - You can use the built-in PHP development server by running the following command in the project directory:
+   - Utilize the built-in PHP development server by running this command in the project directory:

-     ``` shell
+     ```bash
      php -S localhost:8000
      ```

-5. Open the application in your browser:
+5. **Access the application in your browser**:

-   - Go to `http://localhost:8000` in your preferred web browser.
+   - Head to `http://localhost:8000` in your preferred web browser.

-## 🎯 Usage
+## 🎯 Intuitive Usage

+Experience Fooddy's effortless usage:

-1. Homepage:
+1. **Homepage**:

-   - The homepage displays the menu items available for ordering.
+   - View available menu items for ordering.
-   - Click on the "Add to Cart" button next to a menu item to add it to the cart.
+   - Click the "Add to Cart" button to add items to the cart.
-   - Use the "Cart" link in the navigation bar to view and manage the items in the cart.
+   - Use the "Cart" link in the navigation bar to manage the cart's contents.

-2. Cart:
+2. **Cart**:

    - The cart page displays the items added for ordering.
-   - You can update the quantity of each item or remove items from the cart.
+   - Update item quantities or remove items from the cart.
-   - Click the "Place Order" button to proceed to the order confirmation page.
+   - Click the "Place Order" button for the order confirmation page.

-3. Order Confirmation:
+3. **Order Confirmation**:

-   - On the order confirmation page, you can enter the customer details and review the order summary.
+   - Enter customer details and review the order summary on this page.
-   - Fill in the required fields, such as name, contact number, and address.
+   - Fill in required fields, such as name, contact number, and address.
-   - Click on the "Confirm Order" button to finalize the order.
+   - Click the "Confirm Order" button to finalize the order.

-4. Admin Panel:
+4. **Admin Panel**:

-   - The admin panel is accessible at `http://localhost:8000/admin`.
+   - Access the admin panel at `http://localhost:8000/admin`.
-   - Use the default admin credentials:
+   - Default admin credentials:
      - Username: admin
      - Password: password123
-   - In the admin panel, you can manage menu items, view orders, and customize system settings.
+   - Manage menu items, view orders, and customize system settings through the admin panel.

-## 🛠️ Technologies Used
+## 🛠️ Technologies That Power Fooddy

+Fooddy utilizes the following technologies to ensure an efficient and reliable experience:

 - PHP
 - PHPMyAdmin